Azure/azure-openapi-validator/docs/xms-pageable-for-list-calls.md

 ## Output Message

-For all LIST APIs (a.k.a collection GETs), it is important to include the `x-ms-pageable` property.
+`x-ms-pageable` extension must be specified for LIST APIs.

 ## Description

 `x-ms-pageable` indicates that the results of a GET call may be paginated.
 All LIST APIs (a.k.a collection GETs) should include this annotation.
+Specifying this extension does not mean that the service must implement paging at runtime.
+The service may implement this when such a requirement arises.
+Specifying the extension upfront future proofs the API and avoids the breaking changes that may be flagged if the extension were to be introduced in future.

 ## How to fix the violation

-Please include `x-ms-pageable` property to the collection GET calls.
+Please include `x-ms-pageable` extension to the collection GET calls.

 ### Valid Example